note from the indivisible team

 Tactics for these events may be similar to more traditional protests, where you’re trying to shift attention from the scheduled event to your own message.

 - Optimize visibility.
 Unlike in town halls, you want your presence as a group to be recognizable and attention-getting at this event.
 It may make sense to stick together as a group, wear relatively similar clothing / message shirts, and carry signs in order to be sure that your presence is noticeable.

 - Identify, and try to speak with, reporters on the scene.
-Be polite, friendly, and stick to your message.
+Be polite and friendly, and stick to your message.
 For example, “We’re here to remind Congresswoman Sara that her constituents are opposed to Medicare cuts.”
-You may want to research in advance which local reporters cover MoCs or relevant beats, so that you know who to be looking for.
+You may want to research in advance which local reporters cover MoCs or relevant beats, so that you know who to look for.

 - Hold organizational hosts accountable.
-Often events such as these will be hosted by local businesses or non-partisan organizations — groups that don’t want controversy or to alienate the community.
+Often these events will be hosted by local businesses or nonpartisan organizations — groups that don’t want controversy or to alienate the community.
 Reach out to them directly to express your concern that they are giving a platform to pro-Trump authoritarianism, racism, and corruption.
 If they persist, use social media to express your disappointment.
 This will reduce the likelihood that these organizations will host the Trump-friendly MoC in the future.
 MoCs depend on invitations like these to build ties and raise their visibility — so this matters to them.

-- Find out where your MoCs local offices are.
+- Find out where your MoCs' local offices are.
 The official webpage for your MoC will list the address of every local office.
-You can find those web pages easily through a simple Google search.
-In most cases, the URL for the a House member will be www.[lastname].house.gov, and the URL for Senate offices is www.[lastname].senate.gov.
+You can find those webpages easily through a simple Google search.
+In most cases, the URL for a House member will be www.[lastname].house.gov, and the URL for Senate offices is www.[lastname].senate.gov.